Skip to content

 One of the rarer garnets, umbalite, comes in various hues.
 Initially discovered in the 1960s, the umbalite garnet most commonly comes in shades of red, purple, pink, and brown, though some may lean yellow or orange.

 When it comes to one of the most desirable colours of umbalite, there are blue versions available.
-This type of blue garnet stone wasn’t discovered until 2017, and it’s exceptionally rare.
-Generally, it’s a teal blue garnet gemstone.
-It can have colour-changing characteristics, transitioning from teal blue to green, depending on the lighting.
+This blue garnet stone wasn't discovered until 2017 and is exceptionally rare.
+Generally speaking, it's a teal blue garnet gemstone.
+Depending on the lighting, it can have colour-changing characteristics, transitioning from teal blue to green.

 5. Spessartite Garnet